-Stay On Your Feet® has researched and consulted with experts to identify best practice strategies when working with older adults to reduce the incidence of falls.
-For best practice strategies of what works to reduce a falls click here.
+Stay On Your Feet® has researched and consulted with experts to identify best practice strategies to reduce the incidence of falls among older adults.
+For best practice strategies which are effective in reducing falls click here.

-2. Get involved with the Stay On Your Feet® Move, Improve Remove campaign
+2. Get involved in the Stay On Your Feet® Move Improve Remove campaign

-Move Improve Remove are three steps for older adults to follow to help prevent slips, trips and falls so that older adults can stay on their feet and get on with enjoying the fun things in life.
-Stay On Your Feet® releases two Move Improve Remove campaigns per year, each focuses on one action to prevent a fall.
+Move Improve Remove, are three steps for older adults to follow to help prevent falls so that they can stay on their feet and get on with enjoying the fun things in life.
+Stay On Your Feet® releases two Move Improve Remove campaigns per year.
+Each campaign focuses on one specific action to prevent falls.